-- Testing and documenting moisture content prior to installation - · Applying a sealer to the sub-floor as needed - Follow adhesive Manufacturer's instructions for proper trowel size, minimum temperature, adhesive set time and open times before beginning installation of flooring. - Once the spread adhesive has setup sufficiently per adhesive Manufacturer's instructions, lay the first row of flooring with groove facing the wall, and continue laying flooring.
+- Testing and documenting moisture content prior to installation - Applying a sealer to the sub-floor as needed - Follow adhesive Manufacturer's instructions for proper trowel size, minimum temperature, adhesive set time and open times before beginning installation of flooring. - Once the spread adhesive has setup sufficiently per adhesive Manufacturer's instructions, lay the first row of flooring with groove facing the wall, and continue laying flooring.
 Always check your working lines to be sure the floor is still aligned.
 Use tapping block to fit planks together but be careful not to let installed floor move on the wet adhesive while you are working.
-Always leave at least a 3/8" expansion space between flooring and all walls or thickness of the plank and vertical objects (such as pipes and cabinets).
-Use wood or plastic spacers during installation to maintain this expansion space.
-Remember to stagger end joints from row to row at least 8" apart.
+Always leave at least expansion space(thickness of the floor) between flooring and all walls or thickness of the plank and